shipyardbuild/docker-compose-ui/index.md

     -p 5000:5000 \
     -w /opt/docker-compose-projects/ \
     -v /var/run/docker.sock:/var/run/docker.sock \
-    francescou/docker-compose-ui:1.9.1

-or, if you already have docker-compose installed, just `docker-compose up`.
+    francescou/docker-compose-ui:1.10.0

 You have to wait while Docker pulls the container from the Docker Hub: <https://hub.docker.com/r/francescou/docker-compose-ui/>

 Then open your browser to `http://localhost:5000`

+If you already have docker-compose installed, you can run `docker-compose up` and then open your browser to `http://localhost:8080`.

 ### Add your own docker-compose projects

-to use use your own docker-compose projects run this command from the directory containing your docker-compose.yml files:
+to use your own docker-compose projects run this command from the directory containing your docker-compose.yml files:

     docker run \
         --name docker-compose-ui \
         -v $(pwd):$(pwd) \
-        -w $(pwd) \
+        -w $(dirname $(pwd)) \
         -p 5000:5000 \
         -v /var/run/docker.sock:/var/run/docker.sock \
-        francescou/docker-compose-ui:1.9.1
+        francescou/docker-compose-ui:1.10.0

 you can download my example projects into */home/user/docker-compose-ui/demo-projects/* from https://github.com/francescou/docker-compose-ui/tree/master/demo-projects